svisscher/wdb-colour-game/README.md

 Reset the game with new colours by clicking on 'New colours' while still playing or 'Play again?' after you have guessed the correct colour.

 ## Credit
-A shout-out to Colt for being an amazing instructor, guiding his students step-by-step through projects such as these in a wat that is understandable and informative.
+A shout-out to Colt for being an amazing instructor, guiding his students step-by-step through projects such as these in a way that is understandable and informative.
 Find The Web Developer Bootcamp on Udemy: https://www.udemy.com/the-web-developer-bootcamp/.